synadia-io/orbit.js/messagepipeline/README.md

 }
 ```

-The async version is fairly standard - if the pipeline fails, the `Promise`
+The async version is fairly standard - if the pipeline fails (one of its
-rejects.
-For the sync version, the type is a `Result<Msg>`, you can test a
+functions throws), the `Promise` rejects.
+For the sync version, the type is a
-result to see if it is an error by checking its `isError` property.
-If `false`,
+`Result<Msg>`, you can test a result to see if it is an error by checking its
-the `Result` will have a `value` of type `Msg`:
+`isError` property.
+If `false`, the `Result` will have a `value` of type `Msg`:

 ```typescript
 const r = pipeline.transform(m);